krinashahrebase0493/poc-exercise/README.md

    everytime a push is done the master branch

 **NOTE**
-> The JMETER test is using a ngrok url which was deployed from a localserver which can be later replaced with the original server.
+> The LOCUST test is using a ngrok url which was deployed from a localserver which can be later replaced with the original server.
 The CICD pipeline will stop further execution if the given performance conditions are not met.